Health law sign-ups lagging as Saturday deadline is looming

 Disappointing sign-ups will add to the long-running political blame game over health care.
 Democrats accuse the Trump administration of “sabotage” on the health law.
 Republicans counter that pricey Obama-law premiums are too high for solid middle-class people who don’t qualify for taxpayer-financed subsidies.

+The administration said in a statement this week “our primary goal is to provide a seamless open enrollment experience for HealthCare.gov consumers and ensure that those who want coverage offered through the (program) can enroll in a plan.”
+Health and Human Services Secretary Alex Azar also issued his own sign-up pitch, a straightforward video posted on Twitter.

-The numbers suggest there may be less demand for government-subsidized insurance during a time of strong economic growth.
+The new numbers suggest there may be less demand for government-subsidized insurance during a time of strong economic growth.
 But interviews with current and former officials, consumer organizations and independent experts also revealed several factors that appear to be cutting into enrollment.

 —Lack of a strategy for expanding HealthCare.gov, the federal insurance marketplace.